Obeah: Healing and herbalism

 The main social function of an Obeah practitioner is often as a herbalist.
-To assist with healing a client's ailments, the Obeahman/woman will often utilise baths, massages, and mixtures of various ingrediants.
-"Bush baths" are often applied to relieve fevers, and involve a range of different herbal ingredients placed within hot water.
+To assist with healing a client's ailments, the obeahman/woman will often utilise baths, massages, and mixtures of various ingredients.
+"Bush baths" are often applied to relieve fevers and involve a range of different herbal ingredients placed within hot water.
+These often rely on a knowledge of the properties of various animal and herbal ingredients.